chrissimpkins/commandlines/README.md

 Commandlines supports explicit, expressive command line application source code with a broad, permissive command syntax range.
 The goal is to make application logic simple to implement, instantly understandable, and easy to maintain.

-The command line string to your executable script is parsed to multiple objects that are derived from builtin Python container types.
+The command line string to your executable script is parsed to multiple objects that are derived from builtin Python types.

 #### The Command Object